ARE TEMPTATIONS TREATS BAD FOR CATS? THE REAL TRUTH

 - FROZEN OR FREEZE-DRIED: We take our raw frozen product and freeze-dry it (removing the moisture), which makes it shelf-stable

 According to what is written on their site, Temptations are made in Canada.
 In addition, Mars Incorporated produces temptations treats.

 What happens if a cat eats too many treats?

 Typically, cats eating too many treats gain weight and have side effects due to the harmful ingredients in some of those low-quality treats.
 For example, they can vomit, have diarrhea, develop urinary tract infections, liver problems, cancer, and other illnesses, if they continue over a long period.

-It depends of the ingredients, low quality treats should not be given often, once in a while or never.
-It is better to replace them with high quality, natural treats.
-If you have good quality treats, it is common to treat a cat every day at least once.
-But cats treats should not replace a meal.
+It depends on the ingredients; low-quality treats should not be given often, once in a while, or never.
+It is better to replace them with high-quality, natural treats.
+Treating a cat daily at least once is common if you have good quality treats.
+But cat treats should not replace a meal.

-Temptations should not be given to a cat as a full meal, they are treats and thus used with moderation.
-It is even mentioned in the official Temptations website.
+Temptations should not be given to a cat as a full meal; they are treats and thus used with moderation.
+It is even mentioned on the official Temptations website.

 It is imperative to read labels and understand how pet food industries produce the food we give to our cats.
 If many people start buying healthier brands and stop buying lousy cat food, eventually, those multi-billion companies would be forced to improve their products to stay in business.

-But not many cats owner read the ingredients on the labels and are aware of what is inside wet or dry food.
-Most people may just read the front cover where words like “natural” and “healthy” are used too easily.
+But not many cat owners read the ingredients on the labels and know what inside wet or dry food is.
+Most people may just read the front cover, where words like “natural” and “healthy” are used too quickly.

 Let’s spread good education and correct information to improve the quality of life of our cats and change the current system.